tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Create-File.md

 > [!NOTE]
 > The file properties `cache-control`, `content-type`, `content-md5`, `content-encoding`, and `content-language` are separate from the file system properties that are available to SMB clients.
 SMB clients are unable to read, write, or modify these property values.

 To create the file, if the existing file has an active lease, the client must specify a valid lease ID on the request.
 If the client either doesn't specify a lease ID or specifies an invalid lease ID, Azure Files returns status code 412 (Precondition Failed).
 If the client specifies a lease ID but the file doesn't have an active lease, Azure Files returns status code 412 (Precondition Failed) in this instance also.
-If the client specifies a lease ID on a file that doesn't yet exist, Azure Files returns status code 412 (Precondition Failed) for requests that are made against version 2019-02-02 or later.
+If the client specifies a lease ID on a file that doesn't yet exist, Azure Files returns status code 412 (Precondition Failed) for requests that are made against versions 2019-02-02 and later.

 If an existing file with an active lease is overwritten by a `Create File` operation, the lease persists on the updated file until it's released.